 A new law, enacted in August 2022, prohibits federal research grants from going to any individual participating in a "malign foreign talent program."
-Within two years, agencies will also require grant applicants to certify that they are not participating in such a program, but existing law already requires such participation to be disclosed to a granting agency.

-The White House Office of Science and Technology Policy is to define "malign foreign talent program" by early 2023, but faculty should avoid programs from China that offer payment or in-kind assistance in return for providing information, or that create other conflicts of commitment.
+The new law provides a lengthy definition of 'malign' programs; the gist is that PIs should avoid programs from China that offer payment or in-kind assistance in return for providing information, or that create other conflicts of commitment.
 The law explicitly says that the prohibition is not intended to outlaw normal scholarly publications or presentations, or writing recommendations for a foreign student enrolled at a U.S. institution at the student's request, or advising such students.